|SJ23 Tech Tip F05, (Updated 2014-06-21, B. Schimmel)|

 reefing arrangement works OK but a crew has to go to the mast to set the first reef tack cringle on the rams horn hook and then pull the clew line in.
-The trip to the mast must be coordinated with the helmsman.
+The Problem with mast must be coordinated with the helmsman.
 Reefing is usually easier with crew on board but I wouldn't count on them if they are green horns.
 You can only watch anxious crew dance around on the coach roof for so long, entertaining as they may be, before you have to do